jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 ### Access the Web Page

+* Restarting the application
-After restarting the application, you can access the web page via following link [http://localhost:7501/index.html](http://localhost:7501/index.html).
+* Access the web page via following link [http://localhost:7501/index.html](http://localhost:7501/index.html).

 The result should look like this:

 ![Webpage](images/Webpage.jpg)